The Dinosaur Project: Critical reception

 Total Film awarded it three stars out of five and said "Though it's desperate to be the next Jurassic Park, there's little Spielbergian bite to this low-budget Brit flick.
 Instead we get wobbly cameras and equally wobbly acting from a cast of unknowns as a group of explorers hunt dinos in the Congo....Its money shots generally impress, and the breakneck pace bounds over a multitude of sins – including Park's deadly dilophosaurus getting a makeover as a cute little critter that'll have the nippers cooing."
 IGN awarded the film 4 out of ten and said "Writer-director Sid Bennett does manage to eek moments of tension out of the premise, and the vast African vistas glimpsed throughout are a joy to behold...a found footage flick that disappoints at just about every turn, and makes you wish the tapes had remained lost."
 The Independents Anthony Quinn awarded the film two stars out of five, writing, "The script stinks like dino-poo... but for all the silliness you may find yourself entertained."
 SFX awarded the film two and a half out of five stars and said "...has just enough charm to be worth a look – particularly if you have kids who like watching giant reptiles eating people...A few unexpected twists that mark it out as interesting (the running order of the deaths isn't quite what you'd expect, for example) and the dinos are a cut above most films of this nature – particularly one little cutie who's basically dino-Lassie.
 Admirably, the vast majority of the action is shot on location, with some white-water rafting to spice up the scenes with no reptiles in.
 Despite the plus points, though, it's still a cheesy, childish adventure which tries very hard not to be the TV movie it actually is."
 Empires Simon Crook gave the film two stars out of five, calling it "More Terra Nova meets Sanctum 3D than Jurassic Park meets Cloverfield."

+Retrospective

+In the years following its release, The Dinosaur Project has featured in a number of recommended genre and horror film lists, reappraising the movie's innovative approach and affording cult status to the work.
+Bloody Disgustings "65 Million Years Ago: 6 Underrated Dinosaur Movies to Watch Ahead of the Adam Driver Movie." recognises the film's ambition on a low budget and praises its unique found footage treatment: "...it’s pretty hard to depict a realistic dinosaur onscreen without a Spielbergian budget.
+That being said, clever filmmakers can always find ways to work around sub-par effects, which is precisely the case with Sid Bennett’s The Dinosaur Project."

+The Dinosaur Project also makes the recommendations list in "5 Deep Cut Horror Movies to Seek Out in March 2023," also on the horror genre website Bloody Disgusting.